Updated COVID-19 Vaccine Counseling Coverage

 The COVID-19 vaccine counseling session must be documented in the medical or pharmacy record and must include the following:

-- confirming vaccination status in the New York State Immunization Information System (NYSIIS), whenever possible;
+• confirming vaccination status in the New York State Immunization Information System (NYSIIS) for providers in NYS, outside of New York City (NYC), or Citywide Immunization Registry (CIR) for providers in NYC, whenever possible;

-- confirming the patient does not already have an appointment scheduled to receive an initial/first dose;
+• confirming the patient does not already have an appointment scheduled to receive an initial or subsequent dose as recommended by the ACIP/CDC;

 Physicians, Nurse Practitioners, and Licensed Midwives